 Prerequisites

-- Admin access to your PaddyPost installation.
+- Admin access to your PaddyPost workspace.

 Step 1: Create a Developer Account